 However, it is possible to greatly increase your credit score by removing old and inaccurate information from your credit report.
 You can either do this on your own manually.

 Or you can work with an established credit repair firm like CreditRepair.com that talks directly to your creditors on your behalf to dispute any items that are incorrect.
 Once those items are deleted from your credit reports, you could see a huge bump in your credit scores.

 How Frequently Should You Check Your Credit Score?

 We recommend checking your credit score each month when you’re working on repairing it.
-The information on your credit report is changed and updated every 30 days as creditors report your most recent activity.
+The information on your credit reports is changed and updated every 30 days as creditors report your most recent activity.
 Changes you initiate, however, aren’t reported immediately.

-Even if you settle an account or have a dispute removed, it’s best to wait to check on your score because the update might not have been reported yet.
+Even if you settle an account or have a dispute removed, it’s best to wait to check on your credit score because the update might not have been reported yet.
 So if you’re looking for a credit monitoring service, don’t worry about paying extra for daily updates.

 This also means that you need to plan in advance if you want to raise your credit score before applying for a loan.
-Start checking your score three to six months before anticipating the need to apply so you have time to address any issues or fix inaccurate information.
+Start checking your credit score three to six months before anticipating the need to apply so you have time to address any issues or fix inaccurate information.

 You’ll also have enough time for all of those updates to register on your credit report before a lender pulls it.

 Remember, your credit score is a numerical representation of your credit report, so the key really is to make sure all of that information is up to date.
 Once you’ve done that, your credit score will automatically reflect those positive changes.